mepox/fitbuddy/CONTRIBUTING.md

 ## Submitting Issues

 - Before submitting any new issues, please make sure there are no similar issues has been opened already.
-[See all issues](https://github.com/mepox/fitbuddy/issues)
+[See all issues in the project](https://github.com/mepox/fitbuddy/issues)
 - Please use the GitHub web interface to create and submit a new issue.
 [Submit a new issue here](https://github.com/mepox/fitbuddy/issues/new)
 - The following issue types are welcome (for now):
   - 🐛 bugs: Have you found bugs in the project that no one noticed yet?
   - ✍️ typos: Have you noticed a typo in the project?
   - 📰 docs: Documents are never enough and can be always improved.
   - 💼 code: The code is still WIP, but if you have found something that could be done better then feel free to report it.
 Feedbacks are always welcome!
   - 🔆 ideas: Ideas are welcome, just please note the project still in WIP.
+  - ❓ question: Have a question?
+Feel free to open a new issue.

 ## Working on Issues

 - Issues open for contributions are usually labelled with `help wanted`.
-[See help wanted issues](https://github.com/mepox/fitbuddy/labels/help%20wanted)
+[See all help wanted issues in the project](https://github.com/mepox/fitbuddy/labels/help%20wanted)
 - Before you start working on an issue, please make sure you did one of the following:
   - Ask to get assigned first.
 When someone got assigned to an issue then it's very clear for everyone who is working on it!
   - Ask or at least let everyone know in the comments that you are working on the issue.

-*By not following these simple rules could lead to confusion and disappointment!* ❗
+❗ *By not following these simple rules could lead to confusion and disappointment!* ❗

 ## Submitting Pull Requests

+- Before you submit your PR, it's highly encouraged to run `mvn test` to make sure all tests are green.
-- When you are ready with your work, please use the GitHub web interface to submit your PR:
+- When you are ready with your work, please use the GitHub web interface to submit your PR.
+- For a better workflow, please submit one PR for each issue.
+(You should only really work on one issue at a time)
   - PR title: Usually it's the same or similar to the issue title.
   - PR description:
     - Summary: Please fill in a brief summary.